 Operation Encompass shares the right information with our school, so we understand what is affecting the child following an incident of domestic abuse.
 This enables us to give support and make sure they feel safe and included in school.

 The welfare of children is of paramount importance and it is the responsibility of the school to safeguard all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will act quickly and follow our procedures to ensure that children receive effective support, protection and justice.
-Through their day-to-day contact with pupils and direct work with families, education staff have a crucial role to play in noticing indicators of possible abuse or neglect.
+Through our day-to-day contact with pupils and direct work with families, education staff have a crucial role to play in noticing indicators of possible abuse or neglect.
 Parents should be aware, therefore, that where it appears to a member of staff that a child may have been abused, the school is required, as part of local child protection procedures, to report their concerns to Social Care Direct immediately.
-The Headteacher, Mr David Wright, is the designated teacher responsible for safeguarding, Miss Michelle Davidson and Mr Andrew Poppleton are Deputy Designated Safeguarding Leads and Mrs Jayne Ingram is the Designated Safeguarding Governor.
+The Headteacher, Mrs Michelle Melgram, is the designated teacher responsible for safeguarding, Mr Andrew Poppleton and Miss Kim Stones are Deputy Designated Safeguarding Leads and Mr. David Wright is the Designated Safeguarding Governor.